Fxkra28/computernetworks-practicum-module1-2024/README.md

 - Explanation

-  Simply set the `tcp.flags.ack` and `tcp.flags.reset` value to one, so it will filters ack and rst
+  Simply set the `tcp.flags.ack` and `tcp.flags.reset` value to one, so it will filters ack and rst.

 - Output result